Importance of Insects to Economy, Environment & Agriculture

 d.
 For lac production.

-Importance of Insects in agriculture
+Importance of Insects in Agriculture

-a.
-For pollination
+A. For pollination

 Pollination, as you might have known it is a method of sexual reproduction in plants.